 |Median Salary (2018)||$124,540 annually* (for air traffic controllers)|

 The first priority for air traffic control specialists is safety.
 They monitor a variety of factors and communicate with many parties to ensure that air traffic is safely managed.
 Prior to takeoff, they organize flight plans and direct planes to runways.
 They keep in communication with pilots and alert them of weather, wind or visibility changes at different altitudes.
 They also provide navigational information.
 Upon landing, air traffic controllers inform pilots of ground traffic and direct them to their assigned gates.
 In case of emergency, air traffic controllers alert the proper authorities and initiate search and rescue.

 Air traffic control specialists maintain communication with other towers and airports.
 When a plane arrives or departs, they accept or transfer communication to controllers at other airports.
 They also communicate with baggage handlers and other airport workers to keep them informed of flight schedules and changes.

 Control specialists must ensure that equipment is functioning properly.
 They inspect and adjust radios and runway lighting.
 They also keep and review records of flight patterns and daily activity.
 Air traffic control specialists must follow federal laws regarding flight documentation.

-According to the U.S. Bureau of Labor Statistics (BLS), in May 2015, air traffic controllers were employed in approximately 24,500 positions; most worked for the FAA.
-Job growth for air traffic controllers is expected to decline by 9% for the years 2014 through 2024 due to technology advances, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2018, air traffic controllers were employed in approximately 24,300 positions; most worked for the FAA.
+Job growth for air traffic controllers is expected to grow by 1% for the years 2018 through 2028 due to technology advances, according to the BLS.

 The many safety risks involved in the job of an air traffic control specialist are why these workers need extensive training before becoming certified specialists.
 An approved bachelor's degree, an exam, and additional training are in the future of any aspiring air traffic control specialist.